tim-forrer/the-forrerst/src/site/notes/Zettelkasten/How to add masonry and gLightbox to Obsidian Digital Garden.md

 >
 > But I couldn't do it.
 >
 > Lightbox for some reason would not recalculate image container widths correctly and PhotoSwipe requires you to input image widths and heights which seemed a pain.
-Also I couldn't even get the Getting Started example to work so yeah, choose alternatives at your own risk.
+Also I couldn't even get the Getting Started example to work.
+>
+> So yeah, choose alternatives at your own risk.

 To get the behaviour desired onto our images, we need to add these plugins to our websites.
 This is done through slots - if you followed my advice and read the docs you'll know what these are.